Localized Deviations from the CO-PAH Relation in PHANGS-JWST Galaxies: Faint PAH Emission or Elevated CO Emissivity?: Full list of galaxies hosting CO/PAH outliers

 \section{Full list of galaxies hosting CO/PAH outliers}

 Table~\ref{tab:prop} lists physical properties of 20 galaxies hosting outlier regions, together with the fraction of outlier pixels relative to the entire CO-emitting area.
 From Figures~\ref{fig:fig6} to \ref{fig:fig9}, we show all the galaxies studied in \citet{chown24} that host regions with abnormally high CO-to-PAH ratios.
 When available, three-color composite HST images from the PHANGS–HST survey \citep{lee22} are also included for some galaxies.
-Red contours highlight abnormal regions, whereas their null test regions are identified in black.
+Red contours highlight outlier regions, whereas their null-test regions are identified in black.